octaviotastico/loula-wage-access/README.md

 ### About

-The main goal of this coding challenge is to build simple wage access platform, that has the feature of allowing the employees that use it, to have early access to earned wages.
+The Loula Wage Access coding challenge aims to create a simple wage access platform allowing employees to request early access to their earned wages.
+This platform enables employees to request an advance of their salary within a specified range, enhancing financial flexibility and control.

 The main idea is that, if an employee earns X amount of money per month, it can ask for an advance of Y amount of money, if Y is a number in the range [0, X].
 For example, if the employee earns 5000 usd a month, then he/she can ask for an advance of up to 5000 usd that will be paid next month when he/she gets paid their salary.
 It could ask for 1000, 3000, or 5000, but not more than that.

 In this wallet application, you can keep track of your balances, in all your currencies, and ask for advances depending on the currency you earn your salary monthly.
 As an extra step, I implemented the functionality to allow the user make transfers to other employees, and to spend money on things that are outside the wallet (for example a shop).

-Note: Your terminal has to be in the `/src` directory.

 ### Frontend